LukeJSD/AI_project1/readme.txt

 its parent.
 The depth first search algorithm was used in pre-processing to check if there was no path from the start to the destination.
-If there is indeed a path from start state to goal state, then the uninformed cost algorithm was used to find to optimal path.
+If there is indeed a path from start state to goal state, then the uninformed cost algorithm was used to find to optimal path. functions were defined before main if they were used in main.
+All function code is found after main.
+These are in the order they are used in main.
-5. In linux, run the command "g++ -o find_route find_route.cpp" to compile.
+5. Firstly, input files should placed in the same directory as find_route.cpp.
+In linux, run the command "g++ -o find_route find_route.cpp" to compile.
 Run the command "./find_route INPUT_FILE START_CITY END_CITY" to find the optimal route from START_CITY to END_CITY from the input file INPUT_FILE.